microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 .. code:: hlsl
    RWStructuredBuffer buffer = ResourceDescriptorHeap[2];
-   // buffer is in the descriptor set 0, binding 2.
+   // buffer is in the descriptor set 0, binding 0.
-   // the counter is in the descriptor set 1, binding 2.
+   // Counter not generated, because unused.

 HLSL Expressions
 ================